jsmanrique/grimoirelab-basic-infra/README.md

 # Contributing

-I am not a technical person, so I am self-learning Python, Docker and many other things to create this.
-The aim for this project is to have a simple way to set up and run a simple **Grimoire Lab** analysis.
-I am sure you can find better ways to do this, so any help is welcome.If you wanna help, [Grimoire Lab](http://grimoirelab.github.io) is the perfect place to do it.
+I am not a 100% technical person, so I am self-learning Python, Docker and many other things to create this.

+The aim for this project is to have a simple way to set up and run a simple **Grimoire Lab** analysis for some demo purposes.
+I am sure you can find better ways to do this, so any help is welcome.

+If you wanna help on the [Grimoire Lab](http://grimoirelab.github.io) side, check its [repositories](https://github.com/grimoirelab).
+It's **100% free, libre, open source software**.

+Bitergia folks are working on [training materials for Grimoire Lab](https://www.gitbook.com/book/jgbarah/grimoirelab-training/details).
+Worth reading.
+Contributions are welcome too ;-)

 # License